 200g/7oz Icing Sugar

-- Prepare the Bundlette tin by spraying with Cake Release.
+- First of all, prepare the Bundlette tin by spraying with Cake Release.
 If you choose to use melted butter, brushed on and then coat in flour – NOTE there is a slight chance that the cakes may stick.
 I have had mixed results so recommend cake release.

 - In a large bowl add the caster sugar and butter.